jashonnew/VIUSr/README.md

 makers, and data professionals seeking to work with VIUS 2021 data in a reproducible and interpretable manner.

+While many columns from the VIUS dataset are included in our cleaned version of the 2021 data within the package, using a future year’s data with the package or using any of the columns that we chose not to include will require a local download of the dataset upon which you can then apply our cleaning functions and subsequently use our graphing functions.

 ## Installation

 You can install the development version of VIUSr from